 Becoming a solicitor

-If you start your law degree before 2020, you can follow the current qualification route to becoming a solicitor.
-You’ll need to:
+If you start your LLB law degree before 2020, you can follow the current route to becoming a solicitor, which will require you to:

-- Hold a qualifying law degree or equivalent
+- Have a qualifying law degree or equivalent

 - Complete the Legal Practice Course (LPC)

-The Solicitors Regulatory Authority is currently reviewing the qualifying process for aspiring solicitors from 2020, which we anticipate will involve:
+The Solicitors Regulation Authority is reviewing the qualifying process for aspiring solicitors from 2020.
+We anticipate this will mean:

-- Pass both stages of the SQE (SQE 1 and SQE 2)
+- You’ll have to pass both stages of Solicitors’ Qualifying Exam (SQE 1 and SQE 2)

-- Complete 24 months of legal work experience
+- You’ll have to complete 24 months of legal work experience

-- Meet the character and suitability requirements of the Solicitors Regulation Authority
+- You’ll have to meet the character and suitability requirements of the Solicitors Regulation Authority.

 Becoming a barrister

-Once you've completed your Law LLB, there are three stages to becoming a practising barrister in England and Wales.
-You’ll need to:
+There are three stages to becoming a practising barrister in England and Wales once you’ve completed an LLB law degree.

-- Become a member of one of the four Inns of Court (the professional associations for barristers, who have the sole right to call qualified students to the bar)
+- You’ll need to become a member of one of the four Inns of Court.
+The Inns of Court are professional associations for barristers who have the sole right to call qualified students to the bar.

-- Complete the Bar Professional Training Course (BPTC)
+- You’ll have to complete the Bar Professional Training Course (BPTC).

-If you’re aiming for a career at the bar, you’ll find plenty of opportunities to hone the essential skills you’ll need to represent your clients during your studies at Goldsmiths.
-Option modules such as Criminal Evidence (with Advanced Mooting and Advocacy) will complement the insights from legal professionals, and visits to courts to see advocacy in practice, that are built into your degree from the beginning.
+If you’re aiming for a career at the bar, you’ll find plenty of opportunities to hone the essential skills you’ll need to represent clients during your studies at Goldsmiths.
+Option modules like Criminal Evidence will complement the insights from legal professionals, and visits to courts to see advocacy in practice, that are built into your degree from the beginning.

 Other career paths

-As well as preparing you for a career as a lawyer, the LLB Law will also provide you with a wide range of transferable skills so you can pursue opportunities in other areas such as human rights and the third sector, the civil service, journalism, media and creative industries, art and cultural heritage litigation or government positions.
+As well as preparing you for a career as a lawyer, studying at Goldsmiths will also provide you with a wide range of transferable skills so you can pursue opportunities in other areas such as human rights and the third sector, the civil service, journalism, media and creative industries, art and cultural heritage litigation or government positions.